jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 </p>

-* If you ask for many small changes and some get missed, ask yourself if there’s time for the author to clean up anything left.
+* If you ask for many small changes and some get missed, ask yourself if there’s time for the author to clean up anything left over.
 If not, try to let it go.
 * If you encounter a conflict of code style but no standard* has been set, let it go.
 Asking for a change in this state could result in reverting it once a standard has been set.
 * Sometimes, medium-sized changes, e.g., refactoring a solution, don’t need to happen right away.
-In these cases, take the time to document what needs to be done and even see if you can schedule it as soon as possible.
+In these cases, take the time to document what needs to be done and see if you can schedule it as soon as possible.

 #### * Automate Your Standards